JoeSpencer1/NN_indentation/README.md

 All code is contained in the [src](src) folder.
 A summary of each file is provided below:
 - The code for the neural network and multi-fidelity neural networks is located in [nn.py](src/nn.py).
 - The function used to read indentation data from a file and convert it to the program format when needed is found in [data.py](src/data.py).
-- Factors in dataedit.py need to be changed depending on which temperature data is being adjusted.
-These are temperature, method, and n.
-This file is used to produce the neural network's input data.
-- Figures used in presentations were created using [figures.py](src/figures.py).
 - Multiple functions can be performed in parallel with [runmultiple.py](src/runmultiple.py) to speed up processing time.
 - Fitting functions developed by [Chollacoop et al.](https://doi.org/10.1016/S1359-6454(03)00186-1) were used in [fitting.py](src/fitting.py).
 The yield stress and elastic stress files must be cleared before a new yield stress dataset can be created for a material and model.py can be used.
 - If a different indenter geometry is desired, the required dimensions can be determined using [dimensions.py](src/dimensions.py).